 How Do I Get My Offense Expunged?

+In order to determine if one is eligible for an expungement, he/she may first need to obtain a copy of his/her criminal record.
 Once it is determined that a person is eligible for an expungement and that the offense can be expunged, an attorney can help make it happen.
 It is highly recommended that anyone seeking an expungement hire an attorney to help with all of the administrative red tape and any court appearances that may be required in order to get the record expunged.

 Doing it alone can result in untimely or improperly filed documentation.
 This could ruin the chances of getting the right results.
 Before a person can file for an expungement, there are a few initial requirements that he/she must meet.

 N.J.S.A.
 2C:52-7 requires an applicant to fulfill any obligations or mandates related to the offense.
 For instance, he/she is required to wait a specific period of time after the date of conviction (see the chart above), release from prison, payment of a fine, or satisfactory completion of probation or parole (whichever is later) before applying for an expungement of that offense.

 After waiting the requisite wait time, the person must fill out a petition for expungement, order for a hearing, expungement order, and proof of notice.
 All of that must be mailed along with a filing fee to the applicable court.
 Remember, an expungement can be exactly what a person needs to get their life in order.
 That’s why it is so important that one get an attorney to ensure the process is done correctly.